If You Have Experienced Sexual Assault

 - Criminal Prosecution Sexual assault, relationship violence, and stalking are all crimes, and victims/survivors are encouraged to report the crime immediately to the University Police.
 The University Police at Purchase College have been trained in victim-centered investigation techniques that are respectful to victims/survivors.
 The University Police will assist in obtaining a court order of protection; assure that each victim is referred to specially trained counselors and victim advocates; and make sure that evidence is collected in a way which is respectful of the victim and his/her right to privacy and confidentiality and at the same time permits successful prosecution under the laws of the State of New York: (914) 251-6900.

-- Campus Disciplinary Charges In addition to being a crime, sexual assault, relationship violence and stalking are violations of college policy, and victims/survivors are encouraged to report the crime immediately to University Police and/or to the Office of Community Standards.
-The conduct officer in the Office of Community Standards will assure that each victim is referred to specially trained counselors and victim advocates, and that the victim is aware of all accommodations and options regarding the campus discipline process.
-For more information, visit or call the Office of Community Standards, (914) 251-6033 or (914) 251-6027.
+- Campus Investigation and Reporting In addition to being a crime, sexual assault, relationship violence and stalking are violations of college policy, and victims/survivors are encouraged to report the crime immediately to University Police and/or to the Title IX office.
+The Title IX office will assure that each victim is referred to specially trained counselors and victim advocates, and that the victim is aware of all accommodations and options regarding the campus process.
+For more information, visit or call the Title IX office, (914) 251-5992 or (914) 251-5982.

 - Purchase College Community Partners Some survivors prefer to seek assistance initially from an off-campus agency.
 Either of our community partners, My Sisters Place, (914) 683-1333, or Victims Assistance Services, (914) 345-3113, are ready to help.